m2mlorawan/single_chan_pkt_fwd/README.md

 Single Channel LoRaWAN Gateway
 ==============================
-Recommend Raspbain for PI4: Raspberry PI OS (Legacy,64-bit) Full Bullseye Released 2023-12-05

 This repository contains a proof-of-concept implementation of a single channel LoRaWAN gateway.
-Work with RPI4B, RPI3B, RPI0W.
+Work with RPI5, RPI4B, RPI3B, RPI0W.

 It has been tested on the Raspberry Pi platform, using a Semtech SX1272 transceiver (HopeRF RFM92W), and SX1276 (HopeRF RFM95W).